Brighton Girls: History

-Brighton Girls School is the seventh oldest school founded under the Girls' Day School Trust (1876).
-Its founders had radical ideas about education for women.
+Brighton Girls School was the tenth school founded by the Girls' Day School Trust in 1876.
+The first head of the school was Edith Creak who at twenty years old appointed the first staff.
+Creak had broken glass ceilings as one of the first women to study at Cambridge and to graduate from London University.

 The school founders' names are now used as the houses, Stanley, Lyttleton, Grey and Gurney.
-Their Latin motto is translated as "Truth is the way".

 Academics

 Entrance examinations consist of: 11 + Maths, English & VR; 13+ Maths, English, Science, MFL; 16+ Minimum of 5 GCSE passes (including English Language & Maths) with 8/7 s in subjects to be pursued; applicants are also interviewed.

 Pupils can take part in a number of societies and extra-curricular activities.
 School pupils are divided into four Houses: Grey, Gurney, Lyttelton and Stanley; the Houses compete in a series of events and competitions to earn points, which go towards the House Cup, also known as the Banfora Cup, at the end of each academic year.

 In 2021, 26 per cent of the school's GCSE grades were grade 9, the highest, and another 26 per cent were grade 8.